thurm64/ThurmChess/README.md

 # ThurmChess
 Source to thurmchess.
-Will be periodically updated when I remember to
+Will be periodically updated when I remember to.
+All gamemodes (other than online, obviously) can be played offline as they don't require network components.

 ### Live site can be found [here](http://thurm.us/chess).
 ## Files
 **Game Mechanics**